 What is Product-Led?

-Over the past decade technology has not only advanced, but leaped like a frog, forcing us to adapt and change the way we approach product, design, marketing and strategy.
+Over the past decade, technology has not only advanced but leaped like a frog, forcing us to adapt and change the way we approach product, design, marketing, and strategy.
 A product-led strategy relies on the product itself, including its features and performance to do the selling.
-This sparkling strategy involves bringing your entire team together (such as marketing, engineering and sales) to create appealing, sexy products which are user friendly, attractive, more powerful and more affordable for customers, which in turn improves user experience, achieves customer loyalty, increases product purchase and lowers costs.
+This sparkling strategy involves bringing your entire team together (such as marketing, engineering, and sales) to create appealing, sexy products which are user friendly, attractive, more powerful and more affordable for customers, which in turn improves user experience, achieves customer loyalty, increases product purchase and lowers costs.

-A product's intention is to solve a problem along with delivering the solution.
-The aim is to focus on making it easier for users to manage their day to day workflows and therefore have a sense of an achievable goal.
+A product’s intention is to solve a problem along with delivering the solution.
+The aim is to focus on making it easier for users to manage their day-to-day workflows and therefore have a sense of an achievable goal.
 By giving the user these key tools and offering a personalized experience to find value in the product, you can encourage a customer to commit, whether using a free trial or upgrading to the paid version.
-Basically, by leading with the product you can achieve awesome benefits, reduce churn and offer a sustainable growth for your business.
+Basically, by leading with the product you can achieve awesome benefits, reduce churn and offer sustainable growth for your business.

 Product-Led Companies We Love